🎉 Black Friday sale: Up to 63% discount

 1. Collect Your Songs - The first thing to do is build a collection of music you want to mix together.
 This can either be local downloaded files, or collections YouTube videos - as DJ.Studio can mix either type.

-2. Download and Install DJ.Studio - You can start mixing in DJ.Studio for free, we are giving you a 14-day trial with no limitations.
+2. Download and Install DJ.Studio - You can start mixing in DJ.Studio for free, we are giving you a trial with no limitations.
 Installing the app is the best option, but you can also run DJ.Studio in your browser.

 3. Start a New Mix - There are two modes to choose from when creating a new mix.
 Pick either 'Local' or 'Online' mode based on where your music is stored.
 Local for downloaded files, and Online for YouTube mixing.